Ma-Marcinowski/Identificational-Model/README.md

     * 0.5.4.1.
 Dataframing v0.1:

-      * There is a column containing image paths and there are 145 one hot encoded columns of authors' ID.
+      * There is a column containing image paths and there are 145 one hot encoded columns referring to subsequent authors' IDs.

       * Around 80% of each author's document extracts or patches were utilized for models' training.